63 Gift Ideas for Gardeners

 For those on your gift list with green thumbs, we've rounded up ideas that are sure to inspire some nature-loving activities.

-If your friends and family love getting their hands dirty in the garden or spend most of their time in the yard, give them a thoughtful gift to support their hobby.
+If your friends and family love getting their hands dirty in the garden or spending most of their time in the yard, give them a thoughtful gift to support their hobby.
 Whether they're a master gardener or a novice, make their day with one of these garden-ready gifts, from small budget-friendly ideas to splurge-worthy gifts for big celebrations or holidays.

 Gifts for Gardeners Under $25

 Any gardener knows good things come in small packages ... like seed packets!
-If you're looking for a small gift for someone on a tight budget or something you can pair with a larger gift, you can't go wrong with one of these under-$25 options, from a beautiful herb stripper for cooking prep that's availabe in multiple wood finishes to healing cream for the recipient's hardworking hands.
+If you're looking for a small gift for someone on a tight budget or something you can pair with a larger gift, you can't go wrong with one of these under-$25 options, from a beautiful herb stripper for cooking prep that's available in multiple wood finishes to healing cream for the recipient's hardworking hands.
 Plus, you could even pair a few of these together and throw in a few seed packets to make a gardening gift basket if you can't pick just one.

 Break out of your gift-giving rut and get inspired by these creative, curated ideas for every person on your list — from the new homeowner to the hard-to-buy-for husband.